cardano-scaling/hydra/hydra-cardano-api/README.md

 3. Builders are prefix with `mk` (as in 'make').

-4. Getters are prefix with `get` unless they have an equivalent in cardano-api, for which we adopt cardano-api's naming convention as much as possible.
+4. Getters are prefix with `get` unless they have an equivalent in `cardano-api`, for which we adopt `cardano-api`'s naming convention as much as possible.

-5. ... to be continued.
+5. Functions outside of the top-level `Hydra.Cardano.Api` are unspecialized and written for _any era_ (where it does make sense!).
+Said differently, it should be easy to move those functions upstream if need be.
+Specialization only happens at the very frontier, in the top-level module..